 For Isabel’s works in a Grosvenor Gallery pastels exhibition in 1890 see below.

-?WINTER 1888 TO EARLY 1889
+?WINTER 1888 TO EARLY 1889 though it might be winter 1889 to early 1890

 5 MARCH 1889

-Back in London, Isabel went to a meeting of the London Spiritualist Alliance, held in headquarters at 2 Duke Street Adelphi.
+Back in London, Isabel went to a meeting of the London Spiritualist Alliance, held at its headquarters at 2 Duke Street Adelphi.
 Mr E Dawson Rogers gave a talk: Some Personal Experiences with a Sensitive.
 During the discussion after Mr Rogers’ speech, Isabel asked him how you could distinguish between a normal state of consciousness, and a clairvoyant one.

 Source: